Haitians

 Haitians (Ayisyen, French: Haïtiens) are the citizens and nationals of Haiti.
 The Haitian people have their origins in West and Central Africa with the most spoken language being Haitian Creole.
 The larger Haitian diaspora includes individuals that trace ancestry to Haiti and self-identify as Haitian but are not necessarily Haitian by citizenship.
 The United States and the Dominican Republic have the largest Haitian populations in the world after Haiti.

 An ethnonational group, Haitians generally comprise the modern descendants of self-liberated Africans in the Caribbean territory historically referred to as Saint-Domingue.
 This includes the mulatto minority who denote corresponding European ancestry, notably from French settlers.

+History

+The island of Hispaniola was inhabited by multiple Indigenous peoples.
+Upon Christopher Columbus's arrival on the island, he encountered a kingdom governed by a cacique, or Taíno chief.
+Spaniards killed, tortured, mutilated and enslaved the Indigenous peoples of the island.
+Following the arrival of the French people in the seventeenth century, the Indigenous population was exterminated.
+West Africans were brought by white slave traders for slave labor to cultivate raw materials for global trade.

 Definitions

 According to the Constitution of Haiti, a Haitian citizen is: